Updated: May 13

 Have you ever received the automated response from a job application "Sorry your application has been unsuccessful at this time, but we'll keep your CV on file for future possibilities"?
 Blah, Blah, Blah...

 This is probably because a real human being at the company hasn't even read your CV, let alone composed a reply for you.
-Applicant Tracking Systems (ATS) rule recruitment in 2019 and it is estimated that 95% of large organisations use ATS to pre-screen CVs prior to them being reviewed by an actual human being.
+Applicant Tracking Systems (ATS) rule recruitment in 2019 and it is estimated that 98% of fortune 500 companies use ATS to pre-screen CVs prior to them being reviewed by an actual human being.

 This CV black hole is very real and unless you know how to write a CV that is designed to pass through the ATS algorithm scan, you stand little chance of landing an interview.
 Here are 4 rules to follow to ensure your CV passes into the recruiter's lap and actually stands a chance of securing an interview.